bp/resqpy/docs/tutorial/high_level_objects.rst

 RESQML to resqpy class mapping
 ------------------------------
-The table below shows which high level resqpy class is used to represelass.
+The table below shows which high level resqpy class is used to represent each RESQML class.
 The blank rows indicate that a high level resqpy class has not yet been implemented for the RESQML class.
 (The lowest level resqpy code is generic, so steps 1 & 2 of the reading sequence above will function for all RESQML classes, as will step 4 of the writing sequence.)

 +--------------------------------------------------------+------------+-----------------------------------------------------------+
 | RESQML class                                           | array data | primary resqpy class                                      |